-Actually, data logger consists two parts: data logger which does the logging and sensors which measure the parameters.
+Actually, data logger consists of two parts: data logger which does the logging and sensors which measure the parameters.
 When people use the term data logger then they are pointing to both above parts data logger plus sensor.

 Data Logger Working

 First of all physical quantity such as temperature, pressure, etc. is sensed by the sensors and then it is conditioned and converted into digital form using Analog to digital converter.
 Microprocessor process this data and stores to the storage device like a memory card with a time stamp.
-Now, this data can be accessed by the user using USB cable or GSM cellular, Wi-Fi, or Ethernet communications.
+Now, this data can be accessed by the user using a USB cable or GSM cellular, Wi-Fi, or Ethernet communications.

 Advantages of data loggers

 1. Data loggers help in continuous monitoring of conditions without having to be on site.